-The financial benefits of moose hunting and carbon storage vary inversely with increasing carbon price (Figure 4).
-This is because the decline in moose population density with increasing carbon prices (see Figure 2) results in greater tree and soil carbon benefits (a function of both the increasing level of carbon storage and the increasing price per unit of carbon stored), and a reduction in moose hunting benefits.
-The differences in the amount of benefit between the nonharvested and harvested forest results from moose populations shifting more substantially in the

-458 non-harvested forest case (see Figure 2), with a concomitant larger reduction in hunting benefits 459 and a greater change in forest carbon composition than in the harvested forest (Figure 4).
-460
+The financial benefits of moose hunting and carbon storage vary inversely with increasing carbon price (Fig. 4).
+The decline in moose population density with increasing carbon pricing (Fig. 2) results in greater tree and soil carbon benefits (a function of both the increasing level of carbon storage and the increasing price per unit of carbon stored), and a reduction in moose hunting benefits.
+The differences in the amount of benefit between the non-harvested and harvested forest results from moose populations shifting more substantially in the un-harvest forest case (Fig. 2), with a concomitant larger reduction in hunting benefits and a greater change in forest carbon composition than in the harvested forest (Fig. 4).

-461 DISCUSSION
+DISCUSSION

-462 There is growing interest to account for the economic value of nature-based solutions that 463 capture and store carbon in ecosystems (Chami et al., 2022).
-This includes financially accounting 464 for carbon benefits accrued via the conservation of animals to preserve their functional roles that 465 control the carbon cycle in ecosystems (e.g., frugivory and dispersal of seeds from carbon dense 466 trees [Brodie, 2018; Bello et al., 2021; Berzaghi et al., 2022]; trampling and foraging to restore 467 and protect plant production in the arctic steppe and carbon in permafrost [Macias-Fauria et al., 468 2020]).
-In some cases, valuing the animal effects involves a straightforward calculation of the 469 additional carbon accrued with every unit of the animal population increase (Bello et al., 2021; 470 Macias-Fauria et al., 2020).
-In other cases, animal effects on carbon storage may vary 471 nonlinearly with animal abundance (Brodie, 2018; Berzaghi et al., 2019) such that over a range 472 of low to intermediate density animals could have neutral or beneficial effects with a switch to 473 negative effects at high density (Berzaghi et al., 2019; this study).
-Hence considering wildlife conservation to meet the dual goals of mitigating biodiversity loss and climate mitigation must 474 475 go beyond a focus merely on protecting and restoring species, and explicitly include 476 consideration of their density-dependent population ecological effects on ecosystem processes 477 (Fig. 1).
+There is growing interest to account for the economic value of nature-based solutions that capture and store carbon in ecosystems (Chami et al. 2022).
+This includes financially accounting for carbon benefits accrued via the conservation of animals to preserve their functional roles that control the carbon cycle in ecosystems (e.g., frugivory and dispersal of seeds from carbon dense trees [Brodie 2018, Bello et al. 2021, Berzaghi et al. 2022]; trampling and foraging to restore and protect plant production in arctic steppe and carbon in permafrost [Macias-Fauria et al. 2020]).
+In some cases, valuing the animal effects involves a straightforward calculation of the additional carbon accrued with every unit of the animal population increase (Bello et al. 2021, Macias-Fauria et al. 2020).
+However, in other cases, animal effects on carbon storage may vary nonlinearly with animal abundance (Brodie 2018, Berzaghi et al. 2019) such that over a range of low to intermediate density animals could have neutral or beneficial effects with a switch to negative effects at high density (Berzaghi et al. 2019, this study).
+Hence considering wildlife conservation to meet the dual goals of mitigating biodiversity loss and climate mitigation must go beyond a focus merely on protecting and restoring species, and explicitly include consideration of their density-dependent population ecological effects on ecosystem processes (Fig. 1).

-Our analysis highlights potential risks associated with promoting forest production merely as a nature-based solution for carbon capture and storage (Bastin et al. 2019; Fargione et al., 2018; Griscom et al., 2017; Houghton & Nassikas 2018).
-This need to consider risks will be

-481 especially critical whenever new carbon offset programs are superimposed onto landscapes in 482 which there are longer-established values for other ecosystem services.
-In boreal forest 483 ecosystems for instance, this could include forest production of timber for extraction (Holmberg 484 et al., 2019; McCarney et al., 2007; Wam et al., 2005, Yona et al., 2019), provisioning and 485 cultural services provided by wildlife tourism and hunting (Bélisle et al., 2021; Holmberg et al., 486 2019; Timmerman & Rodgers 2005) and conservation of threatened wildlife species (Drever et 487 al., 2019).
-The consideration of the functional roles of animals in these ecosystem services may 488 require reconciling trade-offs because of the different ecosystem service values provided by any 489 given animal species (Brodie, 2018).
-490 Our analysis for moose reveals that failing to anticipate and reconcile such conflicts may 491 result in loss of a key part of "nature" vis à vis loss of the trophic structure and key functional 492 controls within the ecosystem to maximize carbon storage.
-The risk of this outcome increases 493 with increasing prices of carbon.
-This is because maximizing ecosystem carbon storage with 494 increasing carbon prices would necessarily incentivize reducing moose population size 495 substantially due to moose limitation of forest biomass production and hence carbon uptake and 496 biomass storage capacity.
-This reduction could become especially profound in the non-harvested 497 scenario, where moose population sizes have not yet been optimized to support timber 498 production (Figure 2).
-499 Regardless of scenario, superimposing a carbon market onto a harvested or non-harvested 500 forest landscape could collapse the moose hunting economy.
-This is because even at a low
+Our analysis highlights potential risks associated with promoting forest production merely as a nature-based solution for carbon capture and storage (Griscom et al. 2017, Fargione et al. 2018, Houghton and Nassikas 2018, Bastin et al. 2019).
+This need to consider risks will be especially critical whenever new carbon offset programs are superimposed onto landscapes in which there are longer-established values for other ecosystem services.
+In boreal forest ecosystems for instance, this could include forest production of timber for extraction (Wam et al. 2005, McCarney et al. 2007, Holmberg et al. 2019, Yona et al. 2019), provisioning and cultural services provided by wildlife tourism and hunting (Timmerman and Rodgers 2005, Holmberg et al. 2019, Bélisle et al. 2021) and conservation of threatened wildlife species (Drever et al. 2019).
+The consideration of the functional roles of animals in these ecosystem services may require reconciling trade-offs because of the different ecosystem service values provided by any given animal species (Brodie 2018).
+Our analysis for moose reveals that failing to anticipate and reconcile such conflicts may result in the destruction of "nature" vis à vis loss of the trophic structure and key functional controls within the ecosystem to maximize carbon storage.
+The risk of this outcome increases with increasing prices of carbon.
+This is because maximizing ecosystem carbon storage necessarily requires reducing moose population size due to moose limitation of forest biomass production and hence carbon uptake and biomass storage capacity.